-Adalat CC; Afeditab CR; Nifediac CC; Nifedical XL; Procardia; Procardia XL
+Adalat CC [DSC]; Afeditab CR [DSC]; Nifedical XL [DSC]; Procardia; Procardia XL

 - It is used to treat high blood pressure.

-- If you have a rare hereditary problem of galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption.
+- If your child has a rare hereditary problem of galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption.
 Some products have lactose.

 - It is rare, but worse chest pain and heart attack can happen after this drug is first started or after the dose is raised.
 The risk may be greater in people who have very bad heart blood vessel disease.
 Talk with the doctor.

-- Very bad stomach and bowel problems like blockage and ulcers have happened with this drug.
+- Very bad stomach and bowel problems like blockage and ulcers have happened with a long-acting form of this drug.
 Sometimes, these problems have led to the need to go to the hospital.
-Talk with your doctor.
+Talk with the doctor.